One-shot recognition of any material anywhere using contrastive learning with physics-based rendering: Results

 \section{Results}

-As can be seen in \Cref{fig:accExamples} and \Cref{tab:results}, the MatSim network performed well across almost all types of materials and environments.
-The MatSim network significantly outperforms the best Clip model on all test sets (\Cref{tab:results}).
-This suggests that despite the fact that the MatSim network was trained only on simulated data, it learned to generalize to unfamiliar real-world materials.
-Both Clip and MatSim significantly outperformed random matching (\Cref{tab:results}), suggesting both approaches achieved a good understanding of materials.
-One unexpected aspect that made the benchmark very challenging is the fact that the camera itself often adjusts the color and smooths the image.
-This image-processing step can make even the same object in the same setting look very different.
-This variation is not taken to account by the synthetic dataset.
-To account for this, significant augmentations were used during training and resulted in 10\% improvement (Appendix 10.6).
+As seen in \Cref{fig:accExamples} and \Cref{tab:results}, the MatSim trained net performed well across almost all types of materials and environments.
+The MatSim net significantly outperforms the best Clip model on all test sets (\Cref{tab:results}).
+This suggests that despite the fact that the MatSim network was trained only on simulated data and visual self-similarity, it learned to generalize to unfamiliar real-world material states.
+Both Clip and MatSim significantly outperformed net trained on human-annotated material similarity metrics\cite{lagunas2019similarity}.
+All approaches significantly outperformed random matching (\Cref{tab:results}).
+Both MatSim net and Clip performed well on Set 2 despite this set having no correlation between materials and objects.
+This supports the hypothesis that the recognition is done only based on material features and not correlated properties.